Jubibani/Automation/README.md

 they are both `Quickie` → but differentiated by usage. though i use both, i still prefer the version `QuickiePow` since i use it at my university where many other students also use my computer unit.

-# Project Title And Description

-`Project Title`: Quickie

-> ✍️ description:
-• `"Quickie"` opens up your Chrome web page with your necessary sites. making you work-ready and boosting your productivity.

-### Why Did I Make This?

- Whether I go to class or learn from home, I have to open up and log in again to certain sites for my needed tools which is quite a hassle especially when going to school! —so I made `"Quickie"`

-- I reckon it would be best to leave repetitive tasks to automation to be able to do more important things, save time, and be productive.

 ---